Getting the Most Out of Our Employees

 We believe the provision of a stable place of employment to the elderly in Aomori, where the population is ageing, is a significant way of contributing to society.
 We have established a workplace environment where even seniors can work with peace of mind.
 Examples include offering boots with improved anti-slip performance, and displaying signage in larger, easier to read fonts.

-In 2023, we entered the nine year of hosting technical intern trainees from Vietnam and Myanmar.
-We have put up signage for equipment handling precautions in Vietnamese and Burmese for these trainees.
+In 2025, we have entered the 11 year of hosting technical intern trainees from Vietnam, Myanmar and Indonesia.
+We have put up signage for equipment handling precautions in Vietnamese, Burmese and Indonesian for these trainees.
 We will continue to offer a vibrant employment environment in the suburbs of Aomori City where young technical intern trainees from foreign countries and local seniors can work together.

 Utilizing a Diverse Workforce in Our Aquaculture Business and Ensuring Their Safety